Aerospace Engineering Requirements

 Aerospace Engineering Careers

 The career trajectory of people with an Aerospace Engineering degree appears to be focused around a few careers.
-The most common career that users with Aerospace Engineering degrees have experience in is Aerospace Engineer, followed by Mechanical Engineer, Engineer, Aviation Inspector, Flight Engineer, Aircraft Mechanic, Pilot, Civil Engineer, Geothermal Engineer, and Astronomer.
+The most common career that users with Aerospace Engineering degrees have experience in is Aerospace Engineer, followed by Mechanical Engineer, Engineer, Aviation Inspector, Flight Engineer, Aircraft Mechanic, Pilot, Civil Engineer, Geothermal Engineer, and Software Engineer.

 |Career||% of graduates||% of population||Multiple|